 I’M NOT RELIGIOUS, nor a believer, but I certainly am Jewish.
 I’m culturally Jewish, ethnically Jewish, or, as Tom Lehrer put it, “more to do with the delicatessen than the synagogue.”
 As a non-religious Jew, I am in the majority among Jewish people; according to a 2012 Gallup poll, only 38% of Jews worldwide characterize themselves as religious.
-But, like many non-religious people, I was raised with a certain amount of religion.
+But, like many non-religious people, I was raised with a modicum of religion.
 We celebrated the major holidays, and occasionally attended services, in the company of relatives who were more religious than we were.
-I wasn’t forced to go to Hebrew school, but I was given the option.
-I tried it for a couple of years.
-My sister and brother stayed with it, and had their bat and bar mitzvahs, but it never meant anything to me.
-I found the stories of the Torah/Bible loathsome and witless.
-I found the whole concept of god utterly unconvincing.
-Worst of all was the embarrassing We are the chosen people chest-thumping.
+I wasn’t forced to go to Hebrew school, but I was given the option, and I tried it for a couple of years.
+My sister and brother stayed with it, and had their bat and bar mitzvahs, but it never meant much to me.
+I found the stories of the Torah/Bible foolish and witless.
+I found the concept of god ridiculous.
+And I was embarrassed by all the We are the chosen people chest-thumping.

-I’m telling you all of this in order to emphasize that even I—a non-religious, non-spiritual non-believer, more to do with the delicatessen than the synagogue — even I was shocked and saddened when I learned that the Exodus from Egypt never happened, and the ancient Hebrews were not, in fact, slaves in Egypt.
+I’m telling you all of this not to make a case against religion, but to emphasize that even I—a non-religious, non-spiritual non-believer, more to do with the delicatessen than the synagogue — even I was shocked and saddened to learn that the Exodus from Egypt never happened, and the ancient Hebrews were not, in fact, slaves in Egypt.

 My family’s seders, when I was a child, were fairly progressive.
 We carefully replaced “when all men are free” with “when all people are free.”
-We always skipped the story of the four sons, with its cruel depiction of stupid and wicked children.
-We did not skip the Ten Plagues, I’m sorry to say, but someone at the table was always sure to express reservations about celebrating the deaths of Egyptian children.
+We always skipped the story of the four sons, with its cruel depiction of “simple”and “wicked” children.
+We did not skip the Ten Plagues, but someone at the table was always sure to express reservations about celebrating the deaths of Egyptian children.

 But even I, at this freewheeling lefty seder, definitely came away with the understanding that the Jews were good and the Egyptians were bad.
-I vividly remember being five or six years old, and hearing references to Egypt when my parents were listening to the news, and thinking that was scary — as though Dan Rather was earnestly reporting on the activities of Darth Vader.
+I vividly remember being five or six years old, and hearing references to Egypt when my parents were listening to the news, and thinking that was surprising and scary — as though Dan Rather were earnestly reporting on the activities of Darth Vader.

 Eventually, of course, I developed a more nuanced understanding of both mythological and current events.
 So how can I not feel a sense of outrage that every Passover, Jewish children are taught that Egypt equals evil?
-This is plainly happening, and it’s plainly wrong.
 How often have the same people who lead seders lamented the fact that some Muslims are taught to hate Jews?
 Bigotry is embedded in our origin myths.
 This is bad, because people take these things so seriously, but it is good to know: The premise of hate is fiction.

 No, we weren’t.